 Pins Direction Description Use External Weak Pull-Up CDONE Output Configuration done status pin.
 CDONE is an open drain output; connect it to an external pull-up resistor to VCCIO.
 When CDONE = 1, configuration is complete.
 If you hold CDONE low, the device will not enter user mode. ~ CRESET_N Input Initiates FPGA re-configuration (active low).
 Pulse CRESET_N low for a duration of t{creset_N} before asserting CRESET_N from low to high to initiate FPGA re-configuration.
-This pin does not perform a system reset. ~ ТСК Input JTAG test clock input (TCK).
+This pin does not perform a system reset. ~ TCK Input JTAG test clock input (TCK).
 The rising edge loads signals applied at the TAP input pins (TMS and TDI).
 The falling edge clocks out signals through the TAP TDO pin. ~ TMS Input JTAG test mode select input (TMS).
 The I/O sequence on this input controls the test logic operation .
 The signal value typically changes on the falling edge of TCK.
-TMS is typically a weak pull- up; when it is not driven by an external source, the test logic perceives a logic 1. ~ TDI Input JTAG test data input (TDI).
+TMS is typically a weak pullup; when it is not driven by an external source, the test logic perceives a logic 1. ~ TDI Input JTAG test data input (TDI).
 Data applied at this serial input is fed into the instruction register or into a test data register depending on the sequence previously applied at TMS.
 Typically, the signal applied at TDI changes state following the falling edge of TCK while the registers shift in the value received on the rising edge.
-Like TMS, TDI is typically a weak pull-up; when it is not driven from an external source, the test logic perceives a logic 1. ~ TDO
+Like TMS, TDI is typically a weak pull-up; when it is not driven from an external source, the test logic perceives a logic 1. ✓ TDO Output JTAG test data output (TDO).
+This serial output from the test logic is fed from the instruction register or from a test data register depending on the sequence previously applied at TMS.
+During shifting, data applied at TDI appears at TDO after a number of cycles of TCK determined by the length of the register included in the serial path.
+The signal driven through TDO changes state following the falling edge of TCK.
+When data is not being shifted through the device, TDO is set to an inactive drive state (e.g., high-impedance). ~

 Note: All dedicated configuration pins have Schmitt Trigger buffer.
-See Table 66: Single-Ended I/O and Dedicated Configuration Pins Schmitt Trigger Buffer Characteristic on page 51 for the Schmitt Trigger buffer specifications.
+See Table 44: Single-Ended I/O and Dedicated Configuration Pins Schmitt Trigger Buffer Characteristic on page 39 for the Schmitt Trigger buffer specifications.

-Table 94: Dual-Purpose Configuration Pins
+Table 72: Dual-Purpose Configuration Pins